ThaiNangTaniPolitics/thainangtani-politics-observatory/index.md

 ## 📌 Latest Update

-**Bangkok Post: A factual analysis of browser manipulation, tracking systems, ad‑tech integrations, and code‑level mechanisms**
+**A structural analysis of internal contradictions, legal–procedural tensions, and implementation feasibility**
-0038 – Bangkok Post: Technical Architecture Report (2024–2026)
+0039 – Policy Statement of the Council of Ministers (2025): Forensic Consistency Report

 ## 📚 About the Observatory